teracow/googliser/README.md

 `-q` or `--quiet`
 Suppress stdout. stderr is still shown.

-`--race`
-Race to the finish line!
-Maximum concurrent downloads (as per `--parallel`) will be maintained until the requested number of images are received.
-This results in an overrun which is then trimmed-back to the amount of images required.
-It's fast!
-This is now enabled by default.

 `--random`
 Download a single random image.
 Use `-n --number` to set the size of the image pool to pick a random image from.